databinary/MarketingPromotion/README.md

 # MarketingPromotion

 ## Introduction
-This project improves marketing promotion
+In this project, machine learning is used to improve the marketing promotion

 ## Technologies
 Python 3.8